Operation Shader: Airstrikes

+In June 2024, the RAF carried out a drone strike against a known member of ISIL in an undisclosed area of the Syrian desert.
+This was followed by a similar strike in Aleppo during March 2025.

 Training mission

 In 2016, a team of 75 British military trainers were deployed to Turkey and other nearby countries in the anti-ISIL coalition to assist with the US-led training programme in Syria.
 The training programme provided small arms, infantry tactics and medical training to Syrian moderate opposition forces for over three years.
 Additionally, British forces reportedly helped in the building up of a mechanised battalion in Southern Syria, consisting of tribal fighters to combat Bashar al-Assad's army.

 Ground support

 In May 2015, surveillance by UK Special Forces had reportedly confirmed the presence of a senior ISIL leader, named Abu Sayyaf, in al-Amr, Syria, after which US Special Operations Forces conducted an operation to capture him.
 The operation resulted in his death and the capture of his wife Umm Sayyaf.
 During the same year, UK Special Forces reportedly killed six ISIL fighters during a rescue operation.
 It was also reported that the UK had supplied anti-ISIL forces with 500,000 rounds of ammunition.

 In 2016, The Telegraph reported that UK Special Forces had been operating on the frontline in Syria; in particular in May when they frequently crossed the border from Jordan to support a New Syrian Army unit composed of former Syrian Special Forces defending the village of al-Tanf against ISIL attacks.
 The New Syrian Army captured the village in that month and faced regular ISIL attacks.
 British forces also helped rebuild the base following a suicide attack.
 The New Syrian Army acknowledged that UK Special Forces had provided training, weapons and other equipment; an independent source confirmed that UK Special Forces were operating against ISIL in Syria, Iraq and Libya.
 In August, BBC News released exclusive images showing UK Special Forces operating in Syria.
 The pictures, which dated from June, were taken following an attack by ISIL on the New Syrian Army base of Al Tanaf and appear to be showing UK Special Forces securing the base's perimeter.
 UK Special Forces in Syria were reportedly engaged in wide-ranging roles that included surveillance, advisory and combat, in relatively small numbers.

 In 2018, a member of UK Special Forces was killed in Syria, along with an American soldier, by "explosives" carried by allied American forces following an accidental detonation.
 This was the first British soldier to die in active duty during operations against ISIL.

 In 2019, two British special forces soldiers were reportedly injured in an attack carried out by ISIL while supporting the Syrian Democratic Forces' Deir ez-Zor campaign; one Kurd also died.